-You may submit an application for review against a formal decision about an:
+You may submit an application for review in the following applications:

 The application for review involves a number of steps:

-You appeal by submitting an application for review in time and by post.
-This is a letter in which you set out why you disagree with the decision.
+You appeal by submitting an application for review by post.
+Every application has a specific period in which you can appeal against the decision.
+Make sure you submit your appeal on time.
 You attach a copy of the decision to your letter.
 You may also include other documents.
 For example, documents explaining why you disagree with the decision.

 You can apply for the review yourself.
 Are you unable to do so?
 Someone else may then also apply on your behalf.
 The following persons can apply for review on your behalf: